School Science Lessons

 Also, beating white sugar with butter, creaming, is used to make cookies.

-Acidic ingredients may include buttermilk, chocolate, cream of tartar (potassium bitartrate), fruit preserves, lemon juice, molasses, monocalcium phosphate, sodium aluminium phosphate, sodium aluminium sulfate, sour milk, vinegar, yoghurt.
+Acidic ingredients include buttermilk, chocolate, cream of tartar (potassium bitartrate), fruit preserves, lemon juice, molasses, monocalcium phosphate, sodium aluminium phosphate, sodium aluminium sulfate, sour milk, vinegar, and yoghurt.

 Cream of tartar is the most common ingredient in baking powder mixtures.